DavidssonDui/DavidssonDui/README.md

 <img src="iceland.png" alt="In Iceland" width="400">

-*Photographed outside of Lake Askja in Iceland — a return visit to the country my dad and family is from*
+*Photographed on Jökulsá á Fjöllum just north of Lake Askja in Iceland — a return visit to the country my dad and family is from*